jamesprior/mastodon_docker_swarm/README.md

 You can also use the portainer interface to open a console on one of the containers running mastodon image and run the same rails commands.

+# Service placement

+Postgres, Redis, and Traefik depend on state stored in docker volumes which are unique per-node, which means that they should always be started on the same nodes.
+If they need to be moved, it requires admin intervention to move the docker volume to a new host, or to restore from a backup.
+The web, streaming, and sidekiq services are more portable and can run on any node.

+Because of that, Postgres, Redis, and Traefik will only run on nodes with labels matching the service name set to true, eg postgres will only run on a node with `postgres=true`.

+The more portable workers will run on any available node that has volumes for the mastodon assets.
+If you want to prevent them from running on a node you must add a label to the node with the service name set to false.
+For example, `docker node update --label-add streaming=false manager-01` will prevent docker swarm from placing a streaming container on the `manager-01` node.

 # Security